normanjoyner/containership.cli/docs/_pages/quick-start-guide.md

 └────────────────────────────────────────┴─────────┴────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ~~~

-You can then interact with the cluster using the standard commands such as `app`, `host`, etc.
+You can then interact with the cluster using the standard commands such as `svc`, `host`, etc.